Abigail R. Esman is an

 art and design have appeared in virtually every major

 art magazine, some of them being adapted for classroom use.
-The

-author, most recently, of
+The author, most recently, of

-Radical State: How Jihad is
+(Potomac, 2020), she is also the author of Radical State: How Jihad is

-Winning Over Democracy in the West Praeger, 2010), she is a
+Winning Over Democracy in the West (Praeger,

 Investigative Project on Terrorism, among others.

 Esman’s work has also appeared in the New York Times, Wall

 Christian Science Monitor;

 Town & Country,

 In addition, in 2002, the Economist awarded her essay, "The Dangers